gnofth/PSB-IP-ML-Showcase/README.md

 # PSB-IP-ML-Showcase
-Sample group project submission from PSB Academy's Introduction to Programming (IP) Machine Learning project in Trimester 3, 2019.
+Sample group project submission from PSB Academy's Introduction to Programming (IP) Machine Learning project done by DICT (Diploma in Infocomm Technology) students in Trimester 3, 2019.

 Showcased in PSB Academy School of Engineering and Technology (SET) Monthly E-Neswletter, Jan 2020 Edition.